Glint (band): Style

-Glint has steadily built a dedicated fan base in the underground and independent music scene.
-Their music has been described as emulative of early David Bowie and Eno-esque atmosphere, while their recent release has digressed and branched out in its own unique direction.
+Glint's music has been described as emulative of early David Bowie and Eno-esque atmosphere, while their recent release has branched out in a new unique direction.
 Glint plays “Arena-ready Rock” that combines a wall of sound with pop sensibilities, finding the duality of dream pop softness with post rock edge.

 In July 2009, the UK Metro stated “Muse's Matt Bellamy is a clear influence on Glint singer Jase Blankfort, but the New York outfit are arguably even more epic than the British band, full of glistening synths, massive hooks and orchestral swatches [...]
 This may be your only chance to catch them in relatively intimate surrounds before the inevitable arenas.”

 "In the musical solar system of Glint's open and glimmering sound, vocals pull elements from Muse and a little bit of Bowie here and there" states The Deli Magazine, in a review of Sound in Silence.

 Billboard called Glint's live show “air tight” and said that Jase Blankfort was “irresistible.”

 Earmilk describes that the new release serves to “...capture a haunting ethereality in the context of alternative folk rock."